k3shav17/notes/notes/Java/spring.md

 What is spring boot?
 Spring boot is a separate module of spring framework which provides pre configured set of frameworks, which reduces the boiler plate code for configuration, so that we can have the application up and running with small amount of code, and spring boot is a stand alone and production ready application because it has an embeded tomcat server.

-					-->> "go through aop proxies, what is the need of lazy and eager instantiation, scope of beans"
+> Go through aop proxies, what is the need of lazy and eager instantiation, scope of beans.

 Spring security
 When ever there is a request the request passes through different types of filters, filters are the one which provides security like authentication and authorization,  the different types of filters are basicauthenticationfilter, usernamepasswordfilter. if the appropriate filter is loaded then an authentication object is created and it is passed to the authentication manager as an input, the authentication has an interface called authentication provider with an authentication method, which has various implementations based on the use case, like DaoAuthenticationProvider, ldapAuthenticationProvider etc.